University Medical Center of Princeton at Plainsboro

 Plainsboro, NJ 08536

-The program (as of May 2016) is nearly set for our Tenth Annual Conference to be held at the University Medical Center of Princeton at Plainsboro.
+The program is set for our Tenth Annual Conference to be held at the University Medical Center of Princeton at Plainsboro.
 Please see our list of speakers and topics below.
 The conference is FREE for DBSA support group participants; however, we will ask for a donation, $10 is suggested, upon check-in.
 Your donations help defray our expenses, which include the continental breakfast and lunch we will provide.
-To register, use the form at the bottom of this page, or contact us by email to firstname.lastname@example.org or by calling 888-829-2483.
+To register, use the form at the bottom of this page, or contact us by email to email@example.com or by calling 888-829-2483.
 Please include contact information and your DBSA chapter’s name if you register by email or phone.

 We are thrilled that Eric Arauz, founder and president of the Trauma Institute of New Jersey and a peer living with Bipolar 1 Disorder and PTSD, has agreed to be our Naomi Sims Keynote speaker.
 Eric, a disabled Navy veteran, consults on trauma-informed practice and recovery-based psychiatric treatment for multiple organizations, and is the author of An American’s Resurrection: My Pilgrimage from Child Abuse and Mental Illness to Salvation.
 Eric is most generous; he is providing each attendee with a copy of his book, and will do a book signing at the conclusion of the conference!